timcdlucas/translucent_interpretable_ML_review/translucent.md

 These importance measures are not in absolute units so they are scaled such that the most important covariate has a value of 100.
 For the regularised linear model, variable importance is given simply by the magnitude of the regression coefficients (i.e. ignoring the sign) and these raw values might be more useful than the scaled importance values.
 We can see that gestation length comes top for all three models and that latitude and PET are prominent in all three as well.
-Fitting multiple models and searching for consistency is one useful way to increase confidence in results.
+Fitting multiple models and searching for consistency is one useful way to increase confidence in results (as in @appelhans2015evaluating).
 Some models also allow tests of significance on variable importance measures (table todo).
 While these come with all the normal caveats for significance testing, the scaling might be more useful interpretation than the earlier values scaled by the maximum importance values.